lucylow/bitmind-adk-agents/LOVABLE_FIXES_SUMMARY.md

 *Document generated after fixing "Preview has not been built yet" error*
 *Date: Based on provided context*
-*Project: BitMind - Smart Invoice Management on Stacks*
+*Project: BitMind - DAO Governance Co-pilot with ADK-TS AI-agents*